-\textsc{Angantyr}~\cite{Bierlich:2018xfw} is a \pythia{}~8 module that extends its functionality from \ppColl to \pAColl and \AAColl.
-It is inspired by the Fritiof model and pays special attention to fluctuations in the nucleon wave function.
+\textsc{Angantyr}~\cite{Bierlich:2018xfw} is a module of \pythia~8, that extends its functionality from \ppColl to \pAColl and \AAColl.
+It gives a special attention to fluctuations in the nucleon wave function.
 The Good--Walker formalism \cite{Good:1960ba} is used to obtain the relevant cross sections.
-Glauber modeling is used to determine which nucleons collide.
+Glauber modelling is used to find which nucleons collide.
 Then, all non-diffractive sub-collisions are considered in order of increasing impact parameter.
-Overall, a reasonable description of multiplicity and pseudorapidity distributions is obtained. \textsc{Angantyr} should be able to offer a better alternative to the current kludge for cosmic ray evolution and has been investigated in~\cite{Gaudu:2025K1, Gaudu:2025qhv}.
+Altogether, a reasonable description is obtained for multiplicity and pseudorapidity distributions. \textsc{Angantyr} should be able to offer a better alternative for cosmic ray evolution than the current kludge, and is being tried out.

-\pythia{}~8 is written in C++.
-It natively supports HepMC output and integrates seamlessly with Rivet.
-Angantyr inherits the same interface and full Rivet compatibility.
-In \pythia{}~8/Angantyr, tuning parameters can be modified at runtime through the configuration without recompiling the code.